 (1) enroll as a medical assistance Minnesota health care program provider and meet all applicable provider standards and requirements;

-(3) comply with background study requirements under chapter 245C and maintain documentation of background study requests and results; and
+(3) comply with background study requirements under chapter 245C and maintain documentation of background study requests and results;

 Supplemental service rates for individuals in settings according to sections 144D.025, 256I.04, subdivision 3, paragraph (a), clause (3), and 256I.05, subdivision 1g, shall be reduced by one-half over a two-year period.
-This reduction only applies to supplemental service rates for individuals eligible for housing support services under this section.
+This reduction only applies to supplemental service rates for individuals eligible for housing stabilization services under this section.